aharita/engineer-to-leader/docs/manager-to-director/module-8/index.md

 *Weaponizing culture.*

 "Integrity" is a poster.
+It looks nice in the lobby.
+It means nothing.
 "Don't ship broken code even if the CEO is yelling" is a Value.
+That's something people actually remember when making decisions.
 You have to operationalize values into decision heuristics.

 **Real-world scenarios:**